annadatska/new_project/README.md

-Jira Ticket:
+# Jira Ticket:

+## ***Task Title:***

-Task Title: Set up new Git repository and create development branch for 'new-project'
+Set up new Git repository and create development branch for 'new-project'

-Task Description:
+## ***Task Description:***

-As a developer, I need a new GitHub repository for 'new-project' and i need a development branch so that I can work on new features without affecting the main branch.
+> As a developer, I need a new GitHub repository for 'new-project' and I need a development branch
+> so that I can work on new features without affecting the main branch.
-Readme file should contain step-by-step instructions on how we can do it ourselves.
+> Readme file should contain step-by-step instructions on how we can do it ourselves.

-Expected Results:
+## ***Expected Results:***

-A new branch called "development" is created and the user is able to switch to it successfully.
+- A new branch called "development" is created and the user is able to switch to it successfully.
-A new file called "README.md" is created and step-by-step instructions is added to it successfully.
+- A new file called "README.md" is created and step-by-step instructions is added to it successfully.
-The changes to the "development" branch are committed with a commit message successfully.
+- The changes to the "development" branch are committed with a commit message successfully.
-The changes from the "development" branch are merged into the "main" branch successfully.
+- The changes from the "development" branch are merged into the "main" branch successfully.

-Definition of Done (DoD):
+## ***Definition of Done (DoD):***

 Link to new-project Readme file